matplotlib/matplotlib/doc/api/api_changes.rst

 This was a bug fix targeted at making the api for Locators more consistent.

-In the old behavior, only locators of type MaxNLocator have set_params() defined, causing its use on any other Locator to throw an AttributeError *(
+In the old behavior, only locators of type MaxNLocator have set_params() defined, causing its use on any other Locator to raise an AttributeError *(
 aside: set_params(args) is a function that sets the parameters of a Locator instance to be as specified within args)*.
 The fix involves moving set_params() to the Locator class such that all subtypes will have this function defined.

-Since each of the Locator subtype have their own modifiable parameters, a universal set_params() in Locator isn't ideal.
+Since each of the Locator subtypes have their own modifiable parameters, a universal set_params() in Locator isn't ideal.
 Instead, a default no-operation function that raises a warning is implemented in Locator.
 Subtypes extending Locator will then override with their own implementations.
 Subtypes that do not have a need for set_params() will fall back onto their parent's implementation, which raises a warning as intended.

-In the new behavior, all Locator instances will not throw an AttributeError when set_param() is called.
+In the new behavior, Locator instances will not raise an AttributeError when set_params() is called.
 For Locators that do not implement set_params(), the default implementation in Locator is used.

 Disallow ``None`` as x or y value in ax.plot